umb-hub/BookStore/Analysis.md

 **Flow of events**:

 - 1 The use case begins when the User selects “Register”.
-- 2 The System asks the User to enter a username and password.
+- 2 The System asks the User to enter a email and password.
-- 3 The Customer enters the requested information.
+- 3 The User enters the requested information.
-- 4 The System checks to see if the username is available and the password is valid.
+- 4 The System checks to see if the email is unique and the password is valid.
-- 5 While the username is not available or the password is invalid
+- 5 While the email is not unique or the password is invalid
-  - 5.1 The System asks for a new username and/or password.
+  - 5.1 The System asks for a new email and/or password.
-- 6 The system asks the Customer for the following information: name and address, email address, phone number, credit card details (optionally).
+- 6 The System asks the Customer for the following information: name and address, phone number, credit card details (optionally).
-- 7 The Customer enters the requested information.
+- 7 The User enters the requested information.
 - 8 While information is missing
-  - 8.1 The System asks the Customer for the missing information.
+  - 8.1 The System asks the User for the missing information.
   - 8.2 The User enters the missing information.
 - 9 The System confirms that the User information has been accepted